The New Playbook for Hiring Construction Estimators in a Candidate-Short Market

 Risk Mitigation and Future-Proofing

-The construction market continues to evolve under new technology, demographics, and regulations.
+The construction market will keep evolving under new technology, workforce changes, and regulatory pressure.
 Resilient companies diversify sourcing pipelines, develop succession plans for senior estimators, and monitor compensation trends proactively.
-Regular salary benchmarking ensures pay equity and market alignment before turnover risk escalates.
+Regular salary benchmarking helps keep compensation aligned before turnover risk rises.

 FAQs About Hiring Construction Estimators